semaphoreci/docs/docs/reference/semaphore-changelog.md

 - New feature: [epilogue now has `on_pass` and `on_fail`
   properties](https://docs.semaphoreci.com/reference/pipeline-yaml-reference/#the-epilogue-property)
   which run commands based on the job's result.
-- sem CLI v0.10.0 released, with an option to [create a secret based on environment variables](https://docs.semaphoreci.com/reference/sem-command-line-tool/#sem-create-secret-with-environment-variables-and-files) in a single command.
+- sem CLI v0.10.0 has been released, with an option to [create a secret based on environment variables](https://docs.semaphoreci.com/reference/sem-command-line-tool/#sem-create-secret-with-environment-variables-and-files) in a single command.
 - Jobs now export `TERM=xterm`.
 This allows running tools that depend on exported `TERM` settings, such as psql.
 - Jobs now export `PAGER=cat`.
-This prevents some commands from infinitely waiting for user input, such as `git log`.
+This prevents some commands from waiting indefinitely for user input, such as `git log`.
 - Job logs are now fully UTF-8 compliant.